G0180 CPT Code Description & Billing Guidelines 2025: Home Health Certification & Recertification

 Who Can Bill G0180 in 2025?

-Only the healthcare professional who certifies the plan of care may bill for G0180.
+Only the healthcare professional who certifies the initial plan of care may bill for G0180.
 In 2025, the following providers are allowed to report G0180:

 • Physicians (MD/DO)